ruyot/MinML/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the View Only License - see the LICENSE file for details.

+**View Only License Terms:**
+- ✅ **Viewing**: You may view and read the source code
+- ❌ **Usage**: You may not use, modify, or distribute this software
+- ❌ **Commercial Use**: Commercial usage is strictly prohibited
+- ❌ **Modification**: No modifications or derivative works allowed
+- ❌ **Distribution**: No redistribution in any form

+For commercial licensing or usage permissions, please contact the MinML team.

 ## 🙏 Acknowledgments